mr2raccoon/caactus/README.md

 # Introduction
 The goal of this script collection is to provide an easy-to-use completion for the [Boundary-based segmentation with Multicut-workflow](https://www.ilastik.org/documentation/multicut/multicut) in [ilastik](https://www.ilastik.org/).
 This worklow allwows for the automatization of cell-counting from messy microscopic images with different (touching) cell types for biological research.
+For easy copy & paste, commands are shown in `grey code boxes`

 # Installation
-## Install miniconda, create an environment with Python and vigra installed
+## Install miniconda, create an environment and install Python and vigra
 - [Download and install miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#windows-installation) for your respective operating system according to the instructions.
+  - Miniconda provides a lightweight package and environment manager.
+It allows you to create isolated environments so that Python versions and package dependencies required by caactus do not interfere with your system Python or other projects.
-- Once installed, create an environent for using `caactus` with the following command from your cmd-line `conda create -n caactus-env -c conda-forge "python>=3.10.12" vigra`.
+- Once installed, create an environment for using `caactus` with the following command from your cmd-line ```bash conda create -n caactus-env -c conda-forge "python>=3.10.12" vigra```.

 ## Install caactus
 - Activate the `caactus-env` from the cmd-line with `conda activate caactus-env`.